Using Differential Evolution to avoid local minima in Variational Quantum Algorithms: Results

 \subsection{Hybrid optimization}

-The straightforward strategy to reduce $\delta$ is using a gradient-based optimizer after DE.
+The straightforward strategy to reduce $\delta$ is using a gradient-based optimizer after DE with exponential crossover.
 In this case, we call the L-BFGS-B method, given that it is the gradient-based optimizer with the lowest tolerance value ($10^{-15}$) by default.
 Our simulations ($N_{opt}=100$) take the individual with the lower energy $\vec{x}_{best}$ after $2.5 \cdot 10^4$ iterations and initialize a new optimization with the L-BFGS-B method from its parameters.
-Results are shown in the third plot of Figure \ref{deltas}, where this hybrid optimization avoids all local minima and finds the GS with high accuracy.
+Results are shown in Figure \ref{deltas}c, where this hybrid optimization avoids all local minima and finds the GS with high accuracy.

-On the other hand, reducing $N_{it}$, and hence the number of circuit executions, can be done efficiently by calling earlier a gradient-based optimizer.
+On the other hand, reducing $N_{it}$, and hence the number of circuit executions can be done efficiently by calling earlier a gradient-based optimizer.
 However, this could imply knowing a priori some information from your energy spectra, such as the energy difference between the GS and the first excited level.
-Another possibility is to alternatively use DE with \textit{exp} and \textit{bin} recombination schemes.
+Another possibility is to alternate the use of DE with \textit{exp} and \textit{bin} recombination schemes.